When you break out in a rash, it's natural to wonder: Did I touch something I'm allergic to?

-If your doctor thinks you have a skin allergy, you may have a patch test.
-For this test, tiny amounts of things that could cause an allergic reaction are placed on patches and taped to the skin on your back.
 They have to stay dry, so you can't shower or bathe during the test period.
 You need to avoid sweating, too.
-After 48 hours, your doctor will check your skin to see if you have a reaction to anything.
-He may schedule another follow-up to check again in a few days.
+After 48 hours, your doctor will look at your skin to see if you have a reaction to anything.
+They may schedule another follow-up a few days later to check again.

-Rarely, your doctor may want to do a blood test or skin biopsy, where a small sample of skin is taken for a test.
+In rare cases, they may want to do a blood test or a biopsy.
+For a biopsy, they’ll take a small sample of your skin for testing.

-Treatment for skin allergies depends on what’s causing your allergies.
-Many times, you can simply avoid the trigger.
-Use cold compresses, calamine lotion, or an oatmeal bath to soothe skin and relieve itchiness.
+How you handle your condition depends on what causes it.
+Many times, you can simply avoid the things that trigger your symptoms.
+You can also use cold compresses, calamine lotion, or an oatmeal bath to soothe skin and relieve itchiness.

-If your skin gets infected because it is open and raw, you may need an antibiotic to clear it up.
-A lot of swelling or redness, heat, pus, or crusty skin may be signs of an infection.
+If your skin gets infected because it's open and raw, you may need an antibiotic to clear it up.
+Symptoms of an infection include: